chainflip-io/security/Polices.md

 Chainflip Labs commits not to pursue legal action against security researchers who comply with the responsible disclosure guidelines outlined in this policy.

-## Safe Harbour for Returning Assets
+## Safe Harbour for Returning Assets:

 If any security researcher or ethical hacker should decide to exploit a found vulnerability to extract tokens or assets from the protocol in order to safe-guard them from malicious parties, we strongly encourage that party to notify us immediately, and hereby confirm that our safe-return address for the Governance Council at Chainflip Labs is 0x38a4BCC04f5136e6408589A440F495D7AD0F34DB